muazkashif/Mini-Amazon/README.md

 Code for the final project of COMPSCI 316: Database Systems

-This app is optimized for our class VM.
+This app is optimized for the class VM.
 If you have a different setup, your mileage with the following instructions may vary.

 ## Installing the Project

 1. Fork this repo by clicking the small 'Fork' button at the very top right on Gitlab.
-   It's important that you fork first, because if you clone the directory directly you won't be able to push changes (save your progress) back to Gitlab.
-   Name your forked repo as you prefer.
 2. In your newly forked repo, find the blue "Clone" button.
    Copy the "Clone with SSH" text.
    In your terminal on the VM, you can now issue the command `git clone THE_TEXT_YOU_JUST_COPIED`.